cucumber/cucumber-ruby/features/docs/writing_support_code/hooks/README.md

 You can define as many hooks as you want.
 If you have several hooks of the same types - for example, several `BeforeAll` hooks - they will be all executed once.

+Multiple hooks of the same type are executed in the order that they were defined.
+If you wish to control this order, use manual requires in `env.rb` - This file is loaded first - or migrate them all to one `hooks.rb` file.

 ## AfterConfiguration and InstallPlugin